 Nikolaeva, I. (1999) Ostyak.
 Languages of the World, Materials 353.
 Munich: Lincom Europa.

 Most of the texts published here appeared in a printed form in:

 Nikolaeva, I. (1999) Ostyak texts in the Obdorsk dialect.
 Wiesbaden: Otto Harrassowitz.

-The texts are written down in the phonological transcription traditionally used to render Khanty data, but with one important exception: contrary to the traditional Khanty transcription which marks short rather than long vowels with diacritics, the symbol <ä> has been chosen to render the short front low vowel, and the symbol<ǟ> stands for its long counterpart.
+The texts are written down in the phonological transcription traditionally used to render Khanty data.
 When speakers used entire Russian sentences, these were omitted in transcription unless absolutely required to understand the text.
 Isolated Russian words incorporated into the Khanty text are indicated by the square brackets in the glosses.
 When a speaker repeated a word, it is only included twice if some stylistic purpose was served.
 Suspension marks (…) in the Khanty text have been used to indicate places where the low quality of the recording made some words unclear.
 In the songs, a vertical line denotes the boundary of a metrical unit.
 Round brackets denote meaningless phonetic strings inserted for metrical reasons, while square brackets denote passages said in prose, rather than sung.

 Several people contributed in one way or another to the recording, analysis and transcription of the Khanty texts published here: Timothy Riese, Joe Perry, Éva Schmidt, and Alexandr Ivanov.
 Their help is gratefully acknowledged.
 This publication is dedicated to the memory of Éva Schmidt.